Financial Planner Mike Repak discusses the evolution of family conversations on the important topic of college planning.

 together for a conversation to discuss savings options, contribution rates, and available assets (like gifts from grandparents and relatives) that may be used to fund college.

-Our advice: Once you have an idea about the contributions that will be made, speak to an expert on the various types of savings plans, like the 529 and others that may be the most beneficial for your unique situation.
+Our advice: Once you have an idea about the contributions that will be made, speak to a knowledgeable professional on the various types of savings plans, like the 529 and others that may be the most beneficial for your unique situation.

 Continuing the conversation with your child